My Morning Straitjacket: Reception

 Emily VanDerWerff of The A.V.
-Club gave the episode a B+, saying "Good old reliable American Dad was again the best of the bunch, though I suspect I would have liked this episode a lot more if I had any real knowledge about My Morning Jacket, a band I always mean to get into but never do.
-The show seems to do a lot of plots where Stan is introduced to some new craze by one of the supporting characters and then he goes nuts for it, but it's usually funny because Stan is such a straitlaced character.
-So his obsession with the band, which seemed like it would stop being funny roughly a minute after it was introduced, kept getting weirder and weirder and funnier and funnier."
-The episode was watched by a total of 5.52 million people, this made it the fourth most watched show on Animation Domination that night, losing to The Cleveland Show, The Simpsons and Family Guy with 7.38 million.
+Club gave the episode a B+, calling it the best episode of Animation Domination that night.
+While commenting that there had been other similar plots in which Stan had been introduced to a new obsession by another character, she said that such stories were entertaining as the character is usually uptight.
+The episode was watched by a total of 5.52 million people, making it the fourth most watched show on Animation Domination that night, behind The Cleveland Show, The Simpsons and Family Guy with 7.38 million.

 Music

 The songs featured in the episode are "Touch Me I'm Going to Scream Part 2", "I'm Amazed", "Remnants", and "Highly Suspicious" from the album Evil Urges, and "Phone Went West" from At Dawn.
 The song most prominently featured in the episode is "Wordless Chorus" from Z. A live performance of the song taken from the concert film Okonokos plays over the ending credits.
 References were also made to the songs "I Will Sing You Songs" and "Mahgeeta" from the album It Still Moves.